 Participants provided input on ways to get to and from BART through transit, bicycle, and walking improvements, among others, and relayed concerns and ideas around rider parking.
-Key takeaways can be found in Appendix D. This input informed the development of the strategies and helped to refine the recommended list of strategies.
+Comments received related to strategies being implemented by partner jurisdictions and other agencies are being shared and discussed simultaneously.
+Key community engagement takeaways can be found in Appendix D. Strategies Underway can be found in Appendix E and proposed Parking Management Concepts for the Cities of El Cerrito and Berkeley can be found in Appendix F and Appendix G. Input provided through the Plan's engagement events informed the development of the strategies and helped to refine the recommended list of strategies.